caiosabadin/notes/sass/tutorial.md

   border-radius: 25%;
 }
 ```

-Mixins also supports parameters in the manner of functions.
-These parameters may have a default value and thus be optional, or they may be passed as lists:
+Mixins also supports parameters, in the manner of functions.
+They may have a default value and thus be optional, or they may be passed as lists:

 ```scss
 @charset 'utf-8';